gifnksm/cli-xtask/README.md

 If you want to add the subcommands that are not included in this crate, you can add them by creating a new data structure that implements the `clap::Subcommand` and `Run`.
-See the documentation of `GenericArgs` for more information.
+See the documentation of `Xtask` for more information.

 ## Feature flags